Should I sell my current home before buying a new one?

 How do I hire a REALTOR®?

-We suggest interviewing a variety of REALTOR®S. We’re confident that Residence Real Estate Group will impress you with our experience, skills, real estate marketing knowledge and Ultimate Service Guarantee, but a relationship based on trust is always a priority.
+We suggest interviewing a variety of REALTOR®S. We’re confident that Brandon Grass will impress you with his experience, skills, high tech real estate marketing knowledge and his commitment to providing world class customer service, but a relationship based on trust is always a priority.
 When personalities mesh well, the home selling experience becomes exceptional.

 Should I price my home higher to leave room for negotiations?